learn-co-curriculum/dsc-researching-html-elements/README.md

 Most importantly, don't feel like _not knowing everything by heart_ means you can't be a developer.
-The greatest developers we know are constantly admitting what they don't know, finding the latest news, using the answer they found, and moving on.
+The greatest developers we know are constantly admitting what they don't know, finding the latest news, using the answer they found and moving on.